ziadahmed123/SOLID-Principles/README.md

 ## 4- Interface Segregation Principle (ISP)
 it simply means that larger interfaces should be split into smaller ones.
 By doing so, we can ensure that implementing classes only need to be concerned about the methods that are of interest to them.
+Abstractions shouldn't depend on details .
+Details should depend on apstractions